 There are a slew of elements you can control in preventing downtime.
 But there are a lot that you can’t because they’re on the hosting side of things.
 That means selecting a solid website host with a good track record of minimal downtime is your first step.
 You’ll want to make sure you find a host that offers plenty of storage space, a secure domain, reliable uptime, affordable pricing, and a responsive customer support team to help when there’s a problem.
 It’s also important to find a server that can support the amount of traffic you anticipate.

 Don’t race to the bottom when it comes to pricing; you’ll get what you pay for.

 As far as budget goes, many hosting providers offer tiered pricing systems with lower prices for sites that are just starting out.
 Before you sign up, take your time researching your pricing options for the kind of site you need.
 You’ll also want to make sure your host offers the tech integrations you need.

-If you run a self-hosted WordPress website, you’ll need managed hosting.
+If you run a self-hosted WordPress website, you’ll need a good managed hosting provider.
 If you build with Divi, you’ll want to find a provider that not only supports Divi, but fully understands it (even optimizes for it).
 Doing so could help you lower your site’s risk of downtime.